drtonyr/carbonTaxBackstop/docs/README.md

 The cost of [Carbon Capture and Storage (CCS)](https://en.wikipedia.org/wiki/Carbon_capture_and_storage) is very hard to estimate.
 The current marginal cost (e.g. from power plants or rewilding) is very low, but this does not scale to a Zero Carbon UK.
 [Bio-energy with carbon capture and storage](https://en.wikipedia.org/wiki/Bio-energy_with_carbon_capture_and_storage) and [direct air carbon capture and storage](https://en.wikipedia.org/wiki/Direct_air_capture) are both emerging technologies.
 For example, figure 10.2 in [The Committee on Climate Change](https://www.theccc.org.uk) [Net Zero – Technical Report](https://www.theccc.org.uk/publication/net-zero-technical-report) has numbers around £200/tCO2e with great uncertainty.

 This report calculated that a carbon tax rate of £500/tCO2e would be expected to raise £3829 p.a. per household with average emissions of 18.9 tCO2e and thus support a removal rate of £202/tCO2e.
+This is in line with worse case costs, so we can expect that decarbonisation would be achieved more effectively that this.
+So what is the likely outcome of implementing a Carbon Tax Backstop?
+By making a political commitment to achieve carbon neutrality industry would be able to plan to decarbonise.
+We have assumed worse case rates, so the real cost will be less than the numbers adopted in the backstop plan.
+Decarbonisation would happen at considerably less cost, so the

 ## Limitations and Discussion

-As noted earlier, the income elasticity of demand model is bery basic.
+As noted earlier, the income elasticity of demand model is very basic.

 Most importantly, we do not have CCS technology that can operate at scale.
 Considerable capital expenditure will be required to develop this.
 However, this is at the far end of the backstop.
 As the carbon tax will be phased in gradually over a number of years the initial low rate will discourage the emissions which are easy to eliminate and as the rate increases different techniques will come into play.
-CCS is at the far end and thus it is expected that CO2e emmissions will be vastly reduced by the time this technoldy is needed.
+CCS is at the far end and thus it is expected that CO2e emissions will be vastly reduced by the time this technology is needed.

 This work does not consider how the carbon tax would be implemented not its effect on different sectors of the economy.
 For discussion of this see [How to price carbon to reach net-zero emissions in the UK](http://www.lse.ac.uk/GranthamInstitute/wp-content/uploads/2019/05/GRI_POLICY-REPORT_How-to-price-carbon-to-reach-net-zero-emissions-in-the-UK.pdf).